Home > Cantilever Racks

 Step C- Determine the Upright Height

-When determining the height of the upright it is important to consider the ceiling height, forklift reach, sprinkler system and any other factors, such as local building codes, that might effect the overall height of the upright.
+When determining the height of the upright it is important to consider the ceiling height, forklift reach, sprinkler system, and other factors such as local building codes, that might affect the overall height of the upright.

-Considering all of the above factors you should be able to determine your height requirement.
+Considering all of the above factors should enable you to determine your height requirement.

 Step D- Determine Arm and Upright Capacity